 In addition to avoiding the three Cs and wearing facial coverings in all public spaces, individuals should continue to practice social distancing by staying at least six-feet away from others; stay home when sick or experiencing COVID-19 symptoms; clean and disinfect countertops and frequently used surfaces often; and wash hands with soap and water for at least 20 seconds (or use hand sanitizer with at least 60% alcohol).
 Learn additional prevention tips here.

-View the Florida Department of Health tracking map for current Coronavirus statistics for Florida and Broward County.
+Track the Virus: View the Florida Department of Health tracking map for current Coronavirus statistics for Florida and Broward County.
+To learn more about coronavirus testing in Broward County, click here.

 Important Reminder: As more businesses and amenities reopen throughout Broward County and across South Florida, COVID-19 cases are on the rise.
 Residents, visitors, and businesses must remember that this is no time to let your guard down.
 Please remain vigilant and continue to follow these Centers for Disease Control and Prevention (CDC) guidelines to help fight the spread of the Coronavirus.